andrakis/jorconsole/README.md

 * Sound
 * Saving files locally (though you can scp files)

-Little Tricks
+Useful Key Combinations
 -------------

+The emulator is controlled by a special key combination, CTRL+X then a special key.
+For example, pressing CTRL and X at the same time, then X.

+Below are the available key sequences.
+Take note of the exit command, as pressing CTRL+C will not exit the emulator.

+* Press CTRL+X X to exit the emulator
-* Press CTRL+P to print out the CPU state
+* Press CTRL+X P to print out the CPU state
-* Press CTRL+X to exit the emulator
+* Press CTRL+X I to enable an instructions-per-second counter

+* CTRL+C will not exit the emulator, as it is useful in linux applications.
 * CTRL+C should be captured by the emulator, but under Cygwin it quits the program

 Feature planning